 The main departures with respect to Matrix 1a are reported in bold.
-These are related to the, let us say, 'accounting effects' of securitization.
-More in detail, a fraction 'z' of interest proceeds accruing to commercial banks on originated loans and mortgages is now diverted to SPVs.
+These are related to the, let say, 'accounting effects' of securitization.
+More in details, a fraction 'z' of interest proceeds accruing to commercial banks on originated loans and mortgages are now diverted to SPVs.
 SPVs, in turn, pay interests to ABS holders.
 For the sake of simplicity, we assume SPVs not to make profits.
 All proceeds from held assets are transferred to ABS holders.
 From the point of view of market-based financial operators, interests on ABS holdings constitute an additional source of profits beyond interests gained on non-financial firm bond holdings (iO).

 In the bottom part of Matrix 2b we consider new rounds of securitization of newly created loans and mortgages: $(z)\Delta L_f$ and $(z)\Delta M$.
 Accordingly, we also model new ABS issuances by SPVs (i.e. ΔABS).
 Market-based financial operators may deploy resources recollected from households in order to increase their holding of ABSs.
 To the eyes of market-based financial operators, ABSs appear as a remunerative investment opportunities alternative to non-financial firms' bonds (O).
-Accordingly, household savings may no longer flow from households to real-sector firms through financial market intermediation.
+Accordingly, households' savings may not flow from households to real-sector firms any longer through financial market intermediation.
 Savings could remain 'entrapped' in the financial sphere of the economy.
-Eventually, finance could crowd out non-financial firms, given the higher remuneration and lower perceived risk of ABS.
+Eventually, finance could crowd out non-financial firms.

-In Matrices 3a and 3b, we represent the full-fledged financialized monetary circuit portrayed in Figure 13.
-In Matrix 3a, we first take into account a rentier sector in order to take on board the increasing inequality with which personal income and, in particular, personal wealth is distributed among economic actors.14 Households get loans and mortgages from commercial banks.
+In Matrices 3a and 3b, we represent the full-fledged financialized monetary circuit portrayed in figure 13.
+In Matrix 3a, we first take into account a rentier sector in order to take on board the increasing inequality with which personal income and, in particular, personal wealth is distributed among economic actors.17 Household gets loans and mortgages from commercial banks.
 The only assets they hold are liquid demand deposits and houses.
-On the contrary, on the asset side of the rentiers' balance sheet, we report most of the non-business sector's financial wealth.
-This takes the form of short-term MMMFs shares (SHst_R) or long-term (riskier) investment fund and/or insurance company shares (SHlt).
+On the contrary, on the asset side of rentiers' balance sheet, we report most of non-business sector's financial wealth.
+This takes the form of short-term MMMFs shares (SHst_R) or long-term (riskier) investment funds' and/or insurance companies' shares (SHst_R).
 Rentiers also hold demand deposits D_r .
-We also assume that real-side firms deploy profits, bank credit or funds recollected on financial markets to purchase finance assets in the form of MMMFs shares.
+This can be expected to represent a relatively small part of total rentiers' wealth.
+We also assume that real-side firms deploy profits, banks' credit or funds recollected on financial markets to purchase finance assets in the form of money market mutual funds' shares.

 In Matrix 3a, we disaggregate the market-based financial sector in: money market mutual funds, investment funds, broker and dealers, insurance companies.
 MMMFs issue short-term liquid assets in order to finance purchases of ABCPs, and provide liquidity to broker and dealers through REPOs.
 Investment funds may allocate resources to a variety of assets.
-First, they may still perform their traditional function of conveying recourses towards non-financial firms by purchasing non-financial firm obligations (OF).
+First, they may still perform their traditional function of conveying recourses towards non-financial firms by purchasing non-financial firms' obligations (OF).
 Second, differently from what implicitly assumed in Matrices 1b and 2a, investment funds may also buy obligations issued by investment banks (OFF) or ABSs/CDOs.
-The propensity of larger investment funds to accumulate inner-finance assets such as ABS and CDOs, the lower the amount of final finance that eventually allows non-financial firms to repay initial bank loans.
-Last but not least, investment funds may try to make their financial position safer by taking positions on derivative markets and buying CDSs from insurance companies.
-In Matrix 3a, we do not classify CDSs as assets or as liabilities.
-Actually, their positive or negative values depend on the occurrence of contingent events (the default of the underlying assets).
-They will give rise to payment commitments (i.e. premia to insurance companies) or rights to receive payments depending on the prevailing state of the economy.
+The larger investment funds' propensity to accumulate inner-finance assets such as ABS and CDOs, the lower the amount of final finance that eventually allow non-financial firms to repay initial banks'